jstoobysmith/jstoobysmith/Website/index.md

 ### Hi, I'm Joseph Tooby-Smith
 _Postdoctoral researcher in computer science at Reykjavik University_

-My current research revolves around the functional programming language Lean 4.
-I am working on a project to digitalise results from high energy physics in Lean 4.
-More details about this project, called HepLean.
+My research explores the connection between computer science and physics.
+In particular, I am interested in how proof assistants like Lean 4 can be used effectively in the physical sciences.

+To this end, I have developed a program called [HepLean](https://github.com/HEPLean/HepLean).
-I'd love more people to get involved in this program - if you would like to feel free to get in touch, or make a pull-request to that repository.
+I'd love more people to get involved in this program - so please get in touch if you are interested!